Skip to content

 Use Ultralytics with Python

-YOLO's Python interface allows for seamless integration into your Python projects, making it easy to load, run, and process the model's output.
-Designed with simplicity and ease of use in mind, the Python interface enables users to quickly implement object detection, segmentation, and classification in their projects.
-This makes YOLO's Python interface an invaluable tool for anyone looking to incorporate these functionalities into their Python projects.
+The Ultralytics YOLO Python interface offers seamless integration into Python projects, making it easy to load, run, and process model outputs.
+Designed for simplicity, the Python interface allows users to quickly implement object detection, segmentation, and classification.
+This makes the YOLO Python interface an invaluable tool for incorporating these functionalities into Python projects.

-For example, users can load a model, train it, evaluate its performance on a validation set, and even export it to ONNX format with just a few lines of code.
-Check out the Python Guide to learn more about using YOLO within your Python projects.
+For instance, users can load a model, train it, evaluate its performance, and export it to ONNX format with just a few lines of code.
+Explore the Python Guide to learn more about using YOLO within your Python projects.

 Example